lingocoder/abi.cli/README.md

 1. Add [*`'com.lingocoder:abi.cli:n.n.n'`*](http://bit.ly/abiCLImvn) as a dependency in your build script
 2. Set the options that ABI requires as the value of the *`args`* property of the JarExec task
 3. Set *`com.lingocoder.abi.app.AbiApp`* as the value of the *`mainClass`* property of the JarExec task
-4. Set the value of the *`classPath`* property of the JarExec task to the Gradle build configuration that contains the abi-cli dependency.
-The *`classPath`* property also needs to include any other runtime dependencies required by your library.
+4. Set the value of the *`classpath`* property of the JarExec task to the Gradle build configuration that contains the abi-cli dependency.
+The *`classpath`* property also needs to include any other runtime dependencies required by your library.

         plugins{
             id 'java-library'
-            id 'com.lingocoder.jarexec' version '0.4.8'
+            id 'com.lingocoder.jarexec' version '0.5.0'
         }
         ...
+        def abiClassesDir = file("L:/ingocoder/classes/")

         dependencies{

             ...

-            implementation group: 'com.lingocoder', name: 'abi.cli', version: '0.4.7'
+            implementation group: 'com.lingocoder', name: 'abi.cli', version: '0.5.0'

-            implementation files("L:\\ingocoder\\classes\\")
+            implementation files(abiClassesDir.absolutePath)
             ...
         }
         ...